GregUtas/robust-services-core/input/README.md

 change the values for its `HelpPath`, `InputPath`, `OutputPath`, and `SourcePath` parameters.

-The file `win32` or `win64` is used as argument to the CodeTools `>parse` command when compiling for 32-bit Windows and 64-bit Windows, respectively.
+The file `win32` or `win64` is used as argument to the CodeTools `>parse` command when compiling for 32-bit Windows or 64-bit Windows, respectively.
 If you target RSC to another platform, you will need to create similar files for use with the `>parse` command.

 The remaining files are CLI scripts.
 A script is executed with the CLI command `>read <script>`.